redis/docs/content/integrate/write-behind/data-transformation/data-transformation-pipeline.md

 ## Jobs

 Each job is defined in a separate YAML file.
-All of these files will be uploaded to RDI using the `deploy` command.
+All of these files will be uploaded to Write-behind using the `deploy` command.
 For more information, see [deploy configuration](#deploy-configuration)).
 If you are using the [scaffold]({{< relref "/integrate/write-behind/reference/cli/redis-di-scaffold" >}}) command, place the job files in the `jobs` folder.